 The Old and New Testaments provide more than enough practical information on the office of priesthood.
 But just as abundant is the spiritual wealth that Scripture contains for the heart of every pastor.
 Join the St. Paul Center for Biblical Theology as Drs.
 Scott Hahn, John Bergsma, Brant Pitre, and Fr.
 Pablo Gadenz address the centrality of the Word of God in the life and ministry of the Priest.

 The conference, for Catholic Priests, will take place on July 10-13, 2017 at the 4 star Oglebay Resort and Conference Center in Wheeling, WV.
 Registration is $550 and includes lodging, meals, and conference events.
-Early Bird Registration is available: for a limited time receive $100 off.
+Early Bird Registration is available until March 1st: for a limited time receive $100 off.

 Attendees will have the opportunity to participate in spiritual renewal during: Daily Mass, Holy Hours, Daily Confession, and private prayer.

 Conferences sessions and workshops will be presented by renowned scholars and St. Paul Center Fellows.
 Fellowship will include community meals and evening receptions.
 Oglebay resort has beautiful grounds which include 3 championship golf courses, walking paths, and a spa.

 Register below or click here to invite your priest to this event